inrupt/solid-client-authn-js/README.md

-# solid-client-authn
+# Solid JavaScript Authentication - solid-client-authn

-`solid-client-authn` is a set of libraries designed to authenticate with Solid identity servers, and thereafter to make authenticated requests to Solid storage servers from JavaScript clients deployed in any environment.
-The `solid-client-authn` libraries all have a common API , and come in different modules intended for different deployment environments:
+`solid-client-authn` is a set of libraries designed to authenticate with Solid identity servers.
+The libraries share a common API and include different modules for different deployment environments:
 - `solid-client-authn-browser` can be used to help build web apps in the browser.
 - `solid-client-authn-node` is **planned** to help build server-side and console-based apps.

+@inrupt/solid-client-authn libraries are part of a family open source JavaScript libraries designed to support developers building Solid applications.

+# Inrupt Solid JavaScript Client Libraries

+## Data access and permissions management - solid-Client

+[@inrupt/solid-client](https://github.com/inrupt/solid-client-js) allows developers to access data and manage permissions on data stored in Solid Pods.

+## Authentication - solid-client-authn

+[@inrupt/solid-client-authn](https://github.com/inrupt/solid-client-authn) allows developers to authenticate against a Solid server.
+This is necessary when the resources on your Pod are not public.

+## Vocabularies and interoperability - solid-common-vocab-rdf

+[@inrupt/solid-common-vocab-rdf](https://github.com/inrupt/solid-common-vocab-rdf) allows developers to build interoperable apps by reusing well-known vocabularies.
+These libraries provide vocabularies available as constants that you just have to import.

-## Related libraries
+# Authentication libraries

-### Read, write and transform data

-`solid-client-authn` libraries are all about authentication and fetching.
-To manipulate the data, have convenience methods to read and write to your Pod, manage access rights to your data, and more, you can have a look at [solid-client](https://www.npmjs.com/package/@inrupt/solid-client).

-## Using the Appropriate API

 The different `solid-client-authn` libraries all share the same interface ([see API reference](./docs/api.md)). `solid-client-authn` includes two APIs for building applications: a "Single Session API" and a "Multi Session API".

-### When to use the "Single Session API"
+## Usage
+### Single session API

-`solid-client-authn`'s "Single Session API" is designed to provide a streamlined experience when implementing authentication in apps that focus on just one user.
+`solid-client-authn`'s single session API is designed to provide a streamlined experience when implementing authentication in apps that focus on just one user.
 You'd use the single session API to:

   - Create a single page web application that only one user logs into at a time.
   - Make a bot that only represents one user.
   - Build a mobile application that only one user logs into at a time.

-#### Examples Usage
+#### Examples

  - [Single-session the web browser with your own bundler](./examples/single/bundle)

-### When to use "Multi Session API"
+### Multi Session API

 `solid-client-authn`'s "Multi Session API" allows you to manage multiple sessions for multiple logged in users at the same time.
 You'd use the multi session API to:

  - Create a web application with a server side component.
 While one user may be logged into each individual client, the server will need to manage all logged in users.
  - Make a bot that needs to operation on behalf of multiple users.
  - You have a single page application, but you want to maintain credentials on the server for security.
  - You want to log in multiple identities for either a single human user, or multiple users.

 ### Setting up the examples